themouette/dotfiles/doc/bin.markdown

 - `backup`: type `backup -h` for further information.
 - `git-update`: Update git repository from remote.
 Type `git-update -h` for further information.
+- `git-branch-fzf-local`: allow to checkout a local branch by searching through fzf
+- `git-branch-fzf-local`: allow to checkout a branch, including remote by searching through fzf
+- `typescript-stats`: simple stats for typescript migration of a directory